felipesqra/felipesqra/README.md

 Felipe Siqueira

-### I'm a Computere Science student at the Federal University of Campina Grande.
+### I'm a Computer Science student at the Federal University of Campina Grande.

 ### Here are some personal and open source projects that I loved contributing: